Last Updated on

 - #11232 – Return a warning if creating a FOREIGN KEY on storage engines w/out support (verified, 2005)

-- #11472 – Triggers not executed following foreign key updates/deletes (verified, 2005; now this is also documented, in the unrealistic hope that customers read the documentation in great detail before using any feature)
+- #11472 – Triggers not executed following foreign key updates/deletes (verified, 2005; now this is also documented, in the unrealistic hope that all users read the documentation in great detail before using any feature)

 - #13977 – InnoDB foreign keys with multiple parent rows act incorrectly (open, 2005)Explanation: When an InnoDB foreign key reference has several parent rows, unexpected behaviour occurs: attempts to delete one of many parent rows in a RESTRICT relationship fail, even when the relationship would still be satisfied.
 This is documented.

-Personal note: While the documentation defined what the correct behavior is, there’s must be a logic behind a behavior.
-A documented bug is still a bug.
+Personal note: While the documentation generally determines the correct behavior, there should always be a logic behind it.
+An illogical documented behaviour is, in my opinion, a documented bug.

 - #24668 – CASCADING FOREIGN KEYS do not work on same TABLE (verified, 2010, formally a feature request)